 We do like the Hazel's small stash pocket for evening needs like headlamps and earplugs.

-We were disappointed to see that the Hazel rings in at $300.
-We do not think this is a good value for such a heavy bag with 600 fill down and would recommend something like the REI Joule or the Cloud that are around the same price point and are warmer and lighter.
+We were disappointed to see that the Hazel rings in at a relatively high price tag.
+We do not think this is a good value for such a heavy bag with low quality 600 fill down and would recommend some of the other products at the same price point that are warmer and lighter.

 — Jessica Haist